skyvers/Aged-care/readme.md

 #### 1. Define Patient Document and it's attributes:

-The patient document will contain the personal information about the patient and the information about the facility they admitted.
+The patient document will contain the personal information about the patients and the information about the facility they admitted.

 Patient document contain attributes below: